'Hell on wheels' teen gets prison in 100 mph intentional crash that killed boyfriend, friend

 'A tumultuous relatoinship'

-During the trial, Assistant Prosecuting Attorney Tim Troup argued Shirilla had "a tumultuous relationship" with Russo and planned to end the lives of her passengers, Lucci said.
+During the trial, prosecutor Tim Troup argued Shirilla had "a tumultuous relationship" with her boyfriend and planned to end the lives of her passengers, Lucci said.

 Shirilla's lawyer, James McDonnell, could not immediately be reached by USA TODAY.

-But at trial, The Associated Press reported, McDonnell argued the state had no proof his client deliberately meant to kill the men and that no one knew what was going on inside the Toyota Camry his client drove in the seconds leading up to the wreck.
+But at trial, The Associated Press reported, McDonnell argued the state had no proof his client deliberately meant to kill the men and that no one knew what was going on inside the Toyota Camry in the seconds leading up to the wreck.

 “Her actions were controlled, methodical, deliberate, intentional and purposeful," the judge said.
 "This was murder."